code61/short_format_notes/_sessions/c1prep/0_welcome.md

 The tabs on the left hand side will take you through installing the software you'll need for the course.
 Instructions are given in blue boxes.

 {% exercise %}
-The blue boxes tell you what you need to do.
-Read them carefully!
+The blue boxes tell you what you need to do!
 {% endexercise %}

-If you have any problems, please email your course instructor!
+If you have any problems, please contact the tech team!